 Want to see what chronic constipation does to an otherwise healthy 32 year old?
 Here’s my personal story below.
 Right after it, I go into the #1 constipation cure and then several more remedies for constipation.
 All are natural and all help immensely, especially when combined to form an anti-keto-constipation game plan.

-My Personal Keto Constipation Story
+A Personal Keto Constipation Story

 I was having severe constipation and I didn’t really know it.